docker/docs/content/compose/install/linux.md

 ---
 description: Download and install Docker Compose on Linux with this step-by-step handbook.
   This plugin can be installed manually or by using a repository.
 keywords: install docker compose linux, docker compose linux, docker compose plugin, docker-compose-plugin, linux install docker compose, install docker-compose linux, linux install docker-compose, linux docker compose, docker compose v2 linux, install docker compose on linux
 toc_max: 3
 title: Install the Compose plugin
-redirect_from:
+aliases:
 - /compose/compose-plugin/
 - /compose/compose-linux/
 ---

-{% include compose-eol.md %}
+{{< include "compose-eol.md" >}}

 On this page you can find instructions on how to install the Compose plugin on Linux from the command line.